Retiring in Portugal

 What’s the minimum income required for the D7 visa?

 Yes.
-Foreigners can legally purchase property in Portugal.
-Whether you rent or buy, proof of accommodation is needed for visa applications.
+Foreign nationals can purchase property in Portugal.
+For visa or residency applications, proof of accommodation (rental or ownership) is typically required.

 Explore our resources